hit9/rux/README.md

   vim src/post/2013-03-27-10-10.md
   ```

   `rux` will automatically build blog each time you save.
+Preview site at `http://0.0.0.0:8888`.

 6. stop the server